justnkev/testing_ai/README.md

 ## Data Storage

-`StorageService` automatically writes JSON files to `instance/data` during local development.
+`StorageService` automatically writes JSON files to `/tmp/fitvision-data` during local development (or any directory defined by the `STORAGE_DATA_DIR` environment variable).
 In production, enable Supabase to manage authentication, plans, and logs with full persistence and security controls.

 ## Disclaimer